demarcoaguajardo/COMP-2210/A-05/README.md

 # Assignment 05 - Word Search Game
-Full assignmnent outline can be read in project-05.pdf
+Full assignment outline can be read in project-05.pdf